devigoo/Management-System/README.md

      - prompt the teacher before deleting and adding new semester;
      - logout - user is sent back to login page.

-   * Features of the student view:
+* Login as a student:

      - view only your results from multiple semesters;
-   -logout;
+     - log out;

 * Features to be added: